hortonworks/simple-yarn-app/README.md

 simple-yarn-app
 ===============

-Simple YARN application to run n copies of a unix command - deliberately kept simple (with minimal error handling etc.)
+Simple YARN application to run n copies of a unix command and HelloWorld - deliberately kept simple (with minimal error handling etc.)

 Usage:
 ======